 Kosovo has a mixed population of about two million, the result of the turbulent history of the country.
 As a result of the many centuries as part of the Ottoman Empire the overwhelming majority of the population is ethnic Shqiptar or Albanian, speaking the northern Gheg dialect and are of the Muslim faith.
 Especially around Prizren are Turkish speaking people, left over from Ottoman days.

 The Roma or Romani people are an ethnic group of Europe tracing their origins to medieval India.
-They have their own language, with different dialects in different regions.
-Linguistic and genetic evidence indicates the Roma originated from the Indian subcontinent, emigrating from India towards Europe from the 11th century.
-They are generally believed to have originated in central India, possibly in the modern Indian state of Rajasthan, migrating to northwest India (the Punjab region) around 250 BCE.
+Linguistic and genetic evidence indicates the Roma originated from the Indian subcontinent, emigrating from India towards Europe from the 11th Century.
 Traditionally nomadic but now mainly settled, they have endured discrimination and prejudice over the centuries.
-Yet they have contributed immensely to the culture of the Balkans; without them Balkan music would never have been the same.
-They are often referred to as "Gypsies", a term originating from the Greek word Αιγύπτοι (Aigyptoi), in the erroneous belief that they originated in Egypt, and were exiled as punishment for allegedly harbouring the infant Jesus.
+But they have contributed immensely to the culture of the Balkans; without them, Balkan music would never have been the same.
+They are often referred to as “Gypsies”, a term originating from the Greek word Αιγύπτοι (Aigyptoi).
+This was in the erroneous belief that they originated in Egypt, and were exiled as punishment for allegedly harbouring the infant Jesus.